 Despite the fact that I appear as though I’ve been bathing in black paint, I am so excited to share this refinish, that I can barely contain myself!

 The other consideration was Ayden’s ceiling fan, most importantly, the metal detail.
-I really liked the brushed nickel, and thought it gave a kind of industrial feel to the room, which presented a problem with the existing hardware – it’s solid brass.
-It would be impossible to replace it, as the pulls and side hardware are custom to the dresser, and although I could probably replace the tacks, they wouldn’t be the same without a custom order.
+I liked the brushed nickel, and thought it gave a kind of industrial feel to the room, which presented a problem with the existing hardware – it’s solid brass.
+It would be impossible to replace it, as the pulls and side hardware are custom-sized to the dresser, and although I could probably replace the tacks, they wouldn’t be the same without a custom order.
 So much for a cheap project!

-Enter.. da da da dahhhhh.. that’s me singing..
-Rub’n’Buff.
-This stuff is magic in a tube, I kid you not.
+Enter.. da da da dahhhhh – that’s me singing – Rub’n’Buff.
+This stuff is magic in a tube; I kid you not.
 You can find it at most craft stores – I got mine at Michaels, and I believe I’ve also seen it at Hobby Lobby.
 Unfortunately, they do not carry it at Joann’s.

-This is how magic this stuff is – It transformed the hardware from brass to this..
+This is how magic this stuff is – It transformed the hardware from brass to this!

 As you can see, with just that little bit of TLC, we end up with something that finishes off the room and adds to the industrial look that I was going for – very manly, as Shay informed me.
-Just perfect for my about to be six-year-old – he definitely needs manly!
-But, it is a style that Ayden can grow with!
+Just perfect for my about to be six-year-old and even better, it is a style that he can grow with!